 If the taxpayer subsequently fails to meet its TTP arrangement, HMRC can go back and charge the penalties that would have arisen if no TTP arrangement had been agreed.

-The regime is currently scheduled to be extended to income taxpayers on a graduated basis as follows:
+The regime is currently scheduled to be extended to income taxpayers on a graduated basis as those taxpayers are mandated to apply MTD for income tax self-assessment, as follows: